National Filling Factory, Georgetown: People

 All the National Filling Factories employed a high proportion of women workers, typically 15:1, female:male.
 Most also employed "Lady Superintendents", who were responsible for managing the recruitment, discipline, welfare and housing of the female staff, in what would be recognised now as a personnel or human resources role.
 At a large factory, such as this one, this was a very significant job, and the Lady Superintendent had a huge staff of administrators, cleaners, health workers, canteen workers and laundry workers, both male and female, under her direct control.
 She had, however, no supervision of the technical management of the factory.
 Miss D. Scott was the Lady Superintendent from January 1916, joined by an assistant superintendent, Miss Bessie M. Allan in July 1916, who later took over the Lady Superintendent role from Miss Scott.
 There were also four female medical doctors.

 Georgetown was, in this respect, no different from the majority of the other filling factories, but it was unique in that it also had female managers on the technical side.
-From June 1916, Miss Agnes Borthwick was the Works Manager of the BL Works, where Breech-Loaded cartridges were filled.
+From June 1916, Agnes Borthwick was the Works Manager of the BL Works, where Breech-Loaded cartridges were filled.
 She became Works Manager of No.1 Factory in July 1916, which included the filling of QF (Quick firing) cartridges.
 In April 1917 she took over the Works Manager post for the No.2 factory which filled shells.
 Her post at the No.1 factory was taken in April 1917 by Miss Jean B. Kyle and later by Miss Phoebe Duncan in May 1918.